 Broken Beach and Angel’s Billabong are on the southwest coast of Nusa Penida.
 Not far from Crystal Bay.
 But to go there by scooter or car you have to make a big tour.
 And the road is the worst of all roads in Nusa Penida.
 You can also walk to Broken Beach from Crystal Bay, but the trail is not easy to find and it is a 2 hour hike.

 The local name of the place is Pasih Uug.
 But both places were renamed by an Indonesian blogger.
 And the names stayed because they are quite colorful and reflect pretty well the way nature has shaped the coast of Nusa Penida very dramatically.

 With Kelingking Beach and Crystal Bay, Broken Beach and Angel’s Billabong are some of Nusa Penida’s iconic destinations.
 If you come to the island for the first time, it is a must, it would be a shame to miss them.
 But try to go there at the end of the afternoon to avoid the crowd of daily tour tourists.
 And do not wait too much, as the infrastructure is growing rapidly around.
-Last December the concrete began to flow around to build steps or alleys.
+In December 2018 the concrete began to flow around to build steps or alleys.
 Practical, but less charming …

 The place was named Broken Beach because it resulted from the collapse of part of the cliff.
 The collapsed part has a circular shape.
 And an arch was formed on the narrowest part that borders the sea.
 The whole looks like a circular bay with an arch overlooking the sea.
 But better than an explanation, look at the photos !